BDC Accelerates Loan Processing to Support Entrepreneurs

 The bottom-line narrative at BDC revolves around how a key application enjoyed a very successful rollout, overcoming a stumbling block for the bank that had persisted over the course of several years, racking up expenses but with little to show on the digital front.

 But perhaps the more remarkable part of this tale may be how a determined and very different approach—combined with a new toolkit—created a new companywide culture allowing the bank to improve and expand its products and services to help its clients achieve their missions as well as its own.
-By redefining how they develop new applications, particularly those built on the Mendix platform, the bank reinvented who they are and how they work together, bringing IT into the mainstream of its business in an environment that encouraged teamwork and collaboration.

-The Bank’s Unique Mission
+A Unique Mission

 BDC is the only Canadian bank exclusively devoted to entrepreneurs.
 It provides access to financing, both online and in-person, as well as advisory services to help Canadian businesses grow and succeed.
 Because of its very specialized clientele, the bank needs to be equally specialized in the services it provides and how those services are delivered.

-Underlining BDC’s commitment to support Canadian businesses, Sujatha Venkataraman, a Business Analyst with 16 years of experience at BDC, notes “Unlike other commercial organizations, it has a government mandate to fulfill.
+Underlining BDC’s commitment to support Canadian businesses, Sujatha Venkataraman, a business analyst with 16 years of experience at BDC, notes “Unlike other commercial organizations, it has a government mandate to fulfill.
 BDC is always putting his heart and soul in helping the entrepreneurs out.”

 Richard Bakker, a Mendix developer at the bank concurs and exemplifies BDC employees’ commitment to its mission.
 “That you’re actually helping the people in Canada and the entrepreneurs in Canada—it’s definitely a good thing,” says Bakker.
 “It gives you goosebumps sometimes.”

 Given the number of clients and assets under management, it’s understatement to say that the bank does business at a brisk pace and needs to be nimble enough to adapt to change.
-“I could tell you from my experience, what was there at BDC five years ago and what we have now, there is a drastic change,” says Venkataraman.

 Rethinking Development

-The transformation of BDC began with the realization that previous attempts to build a lending application did not yield expected results at a pace acceptable to the business.
 Traditional application development methodologies proved cumbersome and ill-suited to the bank’s goal of building a digital gateway to their lending services that clients could easily use to apply for financial assistance.
 While the process of building the app became overly complex, the goal remained simple: make it easier and faster for clients to request loans, and accelerate the bank’s ability to process those requests.

 Further complicating matters was the need for the new loan app to integrate with several other internal and external applications.

-“So, our Canadian businesses need support,” notes Mohsen.
+“Our Canadian businesses need support,” notes Mohsen.
 “We’re in a global market and part of the mandate of the bank is not only to lend them money but to also help them improve their business through advisory services.”

 BDC embarked on a different approach, embracing an Agile methodology that would faster teamwork and a speedier system of getting applications into the hands of users.
 This new approach represented nothing less than a cultural change for the bank, ushering in processes that were more inclusive and required greater collaboration within IT and across the bank’s internal business units.